(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 For example, if your annual gross rent is $24,000/year and your yearly operating expenses are $12,000, your net operating income is $12,000.

 $12,000/$150,000 = .08 or 8% cap rate

-Cap rate helps you evaluate a real estate investment against other investment options.
+The cap rate helps you evaluate a real estate investment against other investment options.

-Cash flow.
 The cash flow for a property will vary.
 If you are living in a part of the property, your cash flow will be different than if you weren’t living there.

 Cash flow = Monthly Net Operating Income – Monthly Mortgage Payment

 If our monthly mortgage payment is $644 ($120,000 at 5% for 30 years, assuming a 20% down payment), cash flow is $356/month.

 There are many other factors, such as maintenance, repairs, vacancies, location, and more to factor in when considering an investment property.

-Finding Real Estate Properties Worth Investing In
+Finding Real Estate Properties to Invest In

 But you also need to learn about your local real estate market, decide what type of property is a good fit for you, and, most importantly, be patient.